diksown/diksown/README.md

 ##### Stuff I code with
 - ⚡ *C++* for solving competitive programming problems
 - 🐍 *Python* for quick scripts, smaller projects and solving cryptography challenges
-- 🌐 *HTML + CSS + JavaScript* for creating websites and showing some of my projects
+- 🌐 *HTML+CSS+JavaScript* for creating websites and showing some of my projects
 - 🧪 *+Git/Github, Linux, Math, Open Source...*